 Without one of the cornerstones, the structure falls.

-It allows everyone involved to see big picture, and agree on how it will be implemented.
+It allows everyone involved to see the big picture and agree on how it will be implemented.

 Agreement is the key here.